 Saint Nicholas Cathedral

-Taking more than a quarter of a century to build, Saint Nicholas Cathedral is famous for many reasons, including Grace Kelly’s funeral.
-(Kelly was buried at the church, alongside Prince Rainier who passed away in 2005.)
+Taking more than a quarter of a century to build, Saint Nicholas Cathedral is famous for many reasons, including Grace Kelly and Rainier III wedding.

 Address: 4 Rue Colonel Bellando de Castro, Monaco